bombasticSlacks/Reclaimers/Game/Blocks/Combat-Armour.md

-Integrity 4
+Armour
+{: .label .label-purple }

+Military
-{: .label .label-green }
+{: .label .label-blue }

 Requisition 0
 {: .label .label-yellow }

-Military
-{: .label .label-blue }

-Armour
-{: .label .label-purple }
 #### Combat Armour
 *Heavy armour with military grade plating for maximum protection.
 The maximum amount of weight a soldier could be expected to carry without mechanized support.
 Has a reinforced ballistic hood that can be rolled out for head protection.*

+Integrity: 4

 | [Locations](Core/Armour#Locations) | [Skill Penalty](Core/Armour#Skill%20Penalty) | [Weakness](Core/Armour#Weakness%20and%20Resistance) | [Resistance](Core/Armour#Weakness%20and%20Resistance) | [Armour-Traits](Core/Armour-Traits)    |
 | ------------------------------------------ | ---------------------------------------------------- | ----------------------------------------------------------- | ------------------------------------------------------------- | --- |